Our Research Expertise

 Establishing the correlation between varied excited states of dimeric structures with their unusual optoelectronic behavior comprised the central goal of our Research Centre.
-This in turn may open up the possibility to design improved compounds in terms of excited state behavior tunability through substitutions.
-In view of the above, tailor-making the advantageous stacking arrangements via chemical substitution is proposed for various congeners of acenes, perylene bisimides, and donor-pie-acceptor ased molecular systems.
+This, in turn, may open up the possibility to design improved compounds in terms of excited state behavior tunability through substitutions.
+In view of the above, tailor-making the advantageous stacking arrangements via chemical substitution is proposed for various congeners of acenes, perylene bisimides, and donor-pi-acceptor-based molecular systems.
+Properties Investigated:

 Carbon Nanosheets by Morphology-Retained Carbonization of Two-Dimensional Assembled Anisotropic Carbon Nanorings